Mitigating Barren Plateaus in Quantum Denoising Diffusion Probabilistic Model: Overview of QuDDPM

+Recently, the quantum denoising diffusion probabilistic model (QuDDPM)~\cite{QuDDPM} has been introduced to address these shortcomings.
+By adapting the hierarchical denosing logic of claasical diffusion models, QuDDPM has demonstrated an unprecedented ability to learn correlated noise models and reconstruct complex many-body phases.
+Howver, the scalability of QuDDPM is hindered by a critical bottleneck: the Barren Plateau (BP) phenomenon.
+In a BP, the variance of loss function gradient vanishes exponentially with the system size, rendering the landscape flat and the model untrainable~\cite{0Barren}.
+While existing literature has identified several triggers for BPs~\cite{0Barren,BP_Entanglement_1,BP_Entanglement_2,BP_Noise} and proposed solutions~\cite{init_BP,NEURIPS2022_7611a3cb,ansatz_BP}, the underlying mechanism of BPs in the diffusion-based qauntum models remains largely unexplored.

+In this work, we systematically investigate the BP phenomenon in QuDDPM.
+We provide both theoretical and numerical evidence for the existence of BPs in QuDDPM.
+Our analysis further shows that this phenomenon is induced by Haar-random states, revealing a previously unrecognized origin of BPs.
+Based on this insight, we propose a mitigation strategy that introduces an auxiliary qubits system to perturb the generated states and guide them toward the target state.
+Numerical results demonstrate that this approach enables the model to escape BPs and significantly improves trainability compared with the original QuDDPM.

+Furthermore, we extend the model to a \textit{conditional QuDDPM}, in which the parameters of a given Hamiltonian are provided as input and the corresponding ground state is generated.
+This extension broadens the applicability of the model to quantum many-body problems.
+The numerical results for the conditional QuDDPM is validated through two-point correlation functions and classification of matter phases.
+The results show that the generated states accurately compute the corresponding two-point correlation functions and achieve classification of matter phases, demonstrating the strong expressive power of the improved model and its effectiveness for quantum applications.

-\subsection{Overview of QuDDPM}
+\section{Overview of QuDDPM}

 The recently proposed QuDDPM is the state-of-the-art quantum generation model, which was inspired by classical DDPMs.
 QuDDPM aims to generate new samples by learning from an ensemble of samples in the target distribution.
-This is accomplished by feeding samples from the target distribution into the forward diffusion process to add noise until they become Haar random states, and training the backward denoising process to invert the forward diffusion.
+Specifically, it is known that we are given a set of quantum states $\mathcal{S} = \{ |\psi_{k} \rangle\} \sim \varepsilon_0$ sampled from an unknown distribution $\varepsilon_0$, and the task of the model is to learn from $\mathcal{S}$ such that it can generate states that conform to the distribution $\varepsilon_0$.
+This quantum state set $\mathcal{S}$ is the training set of the model.
+This is accomplished by feeding samples from the target distribution into the forward diffusion process to add noise until they become Haar random states, then training the backward denoising process to invert the forward diffusion.
 Once training is complete, new samples can be generated by implementing the trained backward denoising process.

-\textbf{Structure of QuDDPM}.
-As shown in Fig.~\ref{fig:structure of QuDDPM}, QuDDPM is composed of a forward noisy diffusion process via quantum scrambling and a backward denoising process via quantum measurement.
-Both processes contain $T$ intermediate unitary gates to accomplish their tasks.
+Next, we present the details of QuDDPM.